Scombes/woocom-order-update/README.md

 ## Notice

 This plugin was designed based on the XML file provided by our fulfillment service.
 To work for your solution, you may need to update the orderupdate_class.php file.
+Check out the example XML file to see what we were working with.

 ## License